Bahmni/bahmni-module-fhir2-addl-extension/docs/ValueSetExpandOperation.md

 ## Overview

-The ValueSet $expand operation allows you to expand OpenMRS concepts into FHIR ValueSet resources with support for hierarchical relationships.
-The implementation uses OpenMRS concept `setMembers` to build parent-child concept hierarchies and provides both hierarchical and flat expansion modes.
+The ValueSet $expand operation allows you to expand OpenMRS concepts into FHIR ValueSet resources with hierarchical relationships.
+The implementation uses OpenMRS concept `setMembers` to build parent-child concept hierarchies and always returns results in hierarchical structure with all concepts included.

 ## Endpoints